- Group Tours

 One of Japan's oldest and most important shrines; enshrines the creator of Japan

-Silver Mine - World Heritage Site
+Former Silver Mine now recognized as a World Heritage Site

 Japanese garden filled with pink and yellow peonies